jinwei-ang/etherscan-react-project/README.md

 # Ethereum Blockchain Scanner

-This project simply shows fetching data from infura API using web3j to extract the required information about the Ethereum blockchain.
+A simple project that fetch data from infura API using web3j to extract the required information about the Ethereum blockchain.